life-itself/second-renaissance/content/outline.md

 Participants are actively engaging with wider society for the purposes of social transformation.
 This sets it apart from groups which may be doing large amount of inner work but without connecting this directly and explicitly to broader social change, for example certain parts of the spiritual, developmental and psychedelic communities.

-## What are some of its Core Characteristics?
+## What are Some of its Core Characteristics?

 Beyond the three pillars listed above, we also identify three high-level commonalities in outlook and approach: post-individualism, (w)holism and counterculturalism.